Types of Workers Compensation Benefits in Virginia – Find Out What Work Comp Benefits are Available

 We will also deal with any delays regarding receipt of your benefit checks and ask for penalties for late payment of benefits.
 We know how important these benefits are to you and your family.

-Permanent Partial Disability Benefits for Permanent Impairment and Loss of Use
+Permanent Partial Disability Benefits for Permanent Impairment, Loss of Use, Scarring, and Disfigurement

 Injured workers are entitled to permanent partial disability benefits if they sustain permanent impairment to certain body parts because of their workplace accident.